PrettyR/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-1. What’s in there?
-I will display the content list of my current directory
+2. There is no place like home.
+I will write the scipt that changes the working directory to the user home directory